Dakaraitte/Scriptwriting/README.md

 In Barks there's a contextualized woman barks.

 Screenplay shows a scene with all invented characters at the beginning of the story.

+Bio Aria is a biography of an invented character.